| MECTA in the news... back to news EMT classes - learn to save a life

 is teaching a new group of students how to become Emergency Medical

+Technicians.
 The classes are held twice a year, starting in September and January.

 At the end of the 110 hour course, passing students are eligible